Unique Stable Matchings

+Let us now consider how introspective market participants might view a matching market.
 Like IDDS and the solution concept of {\it rationalizability} \citep{Bernheim:1984:E,Pearce:1984:E,TanWerlang:1988:JET}, IDUA can be justified by appealing to a form of ``higher order reasoning'' in recognising how other participants view the environment.
 However, the higher order reasoning invoked is different for IDUA.
 Both IDDS and rationalizability work by assuming ``rationality'' and ``sophistication'' on the part of individuals:\ rational individuals avoid dominated strategies and sophisticated individuals expect their rational opponents to do the same.
 And so on.
 With IDUA there is a ``moment'' at which both participants simultaneously recognise each other's unattractiveness and delete each other from their preference lists.
 It is then required that third parties are capable of recognising this and processing it.
 Third parties do so as their relative placing in the preference lists of others can have changed.
 While this might seem implausible at first, the solution concept of stability is coalitional in nature, so perhaps it is not unreasonable that the sort of higher order reasoning in which participants engage should be too.

 Another way to highlight how the higher order reasoning differs between IDUA and IDDS can be seen by considering how each procedure works in the first round of deletion.
 In a strategic game, a player can delete their own strictly dominated strategies without any knowledge of the other players' payoffs.
 The same is not true of IDUA in matching markets.
 Worker $w$ can only decide that firm $\firm{j}$ is unattractive if there is some other firm, say $\firm{k}$, who worker $w$ prefers to firm $\firm{j}$ and for whom worker $w$ is the most preferred worker.
 But for worker $w$ to be able to do this, in addition to knowing their own preferences, importantly worker $w$ must also have knowledge of $\firm{k}$'s preferences.
 (We note however that worker $w$ need not know firm $\firm{j}$'s preferences.)